Browsed by

 Supposedly a copy of Bonefish Grill’s popular chowder.

-• russet potato, peeled and cubed
+• 1large russet potato, peeled and diced ½-inch

 • 5slices smoked bacon, chopped